 Seek free consultations in person, so that you can get a feel for how you’re going to interact with the attorney, how they feel about your case, and what the value of your claim may be.
 You should never sign a contract with an attorney you haven’t met in person.
 Even though the attorney may offer an initial consultation on the phone, you’ll want to meet him or her before signing anything or making any official agreements to work together.

-The skilled South Carolina personal injury attorneys at the Michael Jeffcoat Firm are happy to meet with you and discuss the details of your case.
+The skilled South Carolina personal injury attorneys at The Jeffcoat Firm are happy to meet with you and discuss the details of your case.
 We’ll help you to evaluate the potential value of your claim and get started on the right foot in pursuing that compensation.